-EFFECTIVE 10-2-14 APPOINTMENTS WITH CLERK FACILITATOR ARE NOW AVAILABLE ON A LIMITED BASIS.
+EFFECTIVE 10-2-14 APPOINTMENTS WITH THE FACILITATOR ARE NOW AVAILABLE ON A LIMITED BASIS.
 APPOINTMENTS ARE AVAILABLE ON TUESDAYS ONLY.
 PLEASE VISIT THE CLERK'S OFFICE TO SCHEDULE AN APPOINTMENT OR CALL FOR ADDITIONAL INFORMATION.

-The Clerk Facilitator will assist with the following types of cases:
+The Facilitator will assist with the following types of cases: